 Applicants must be 18 years old and complete all general college application requirements.
 Applicants must comply with the Essential Functions of the program and provide a current (within the last 6 months) physical exam including up-to-date immunizations.
 Upon entry into the program the student must provide verification of current health insurance.
 Applicants must adhere to the Alabama Department of Public Health Administrative Code, Chapter 420-2-1.
 For additional requirement details, please review the admissions requirements located in the course catalog.

-Positive Placement: Percent of Grads Positive Placement: 100.00 %
+Positive Job Placement: Percent of Grads Positive Job Placement: 100%